Harvey Fletcher: Honors

 Fletcher was elected an honorary fellow of the Acoustical Society of America in 1949, the second person to receive this honor after Thomas Edison, 20 years earlier.
 He was president of the American Society for Hard of Hearing, an honorary member of the American Otological Society and an honorary member of the Audio Engineering Society.
 In 1924 he was awarded the Louis E. Levy Medal by the Franklin Institute for physical measurements of audition.
 He was president of the American Physical Society.
 He was the first president of Acoustical Society of America (1929–31).
 In 1937 he was elected vice-president of the American Association for the Advancement of Science.
 He was a member of the National Academy of Sciences.
 He was also a member of the National Hearing Division Committee of Medical Sciences.
 He was given the Progress Medal Award by the American Academy of Motion Pictures, in Hollywood.
 For eight years he acted as National Councilor for the Ohio State University Research Foundation.

 In 2010, Fletcher was honored by BYU as the founding dean of its College of Engineering (now the Ira A. Fulton College of Engineering).

+The Harvey Fletcher Engineering Laboratory Building at BYU is named after him.

 On April 23, 2016, Fletcher was awarded a posthumous technical Grammy Award for his research and inventions related to stereophonic sound.